I’ve heard such an array of excuses NOT to travel, particularly directed at girls my age…:

 - “I’m scared of being harassed or even raped” Sexual harassment is a very real threat.
 It can come in many varying forms and to different degrees, from uncomfortable comments, to guys jerking off in front of you (yes, this happened to my friend on an Indian train).
 However, this can happen anywhere in the world, and shouldn’t stop you from travelling.
 If you are afraid of this happening, then just make sure you travel with someone else (being with a guy always tends to make me feel safer).

 - “I don’t know how to do it!”
 But it’s easy!
 Even if it’s your first time travelling, there are plenty of ways to make it super simple.
 Stay with family and friends, or volunteer through an organisation who will look after you.
-Read this post for my tips for organising your first trip abroad, I promise you it is no way near as scary as it seems once you get out there and realise that the majority of people out there want to help you.
+I promise you it is no way near as scary as it seems once you get out there and realise that the majority of people out there want to help you.

 I really hope these tips can encourage some of you to see through your worries about solo travelling and just to go for it, you won’t regret it!